compose-spec/compose-spec/build.md

 ### labels

-`labels` add metadata to the resulting image. `labrls` can be set either as an array or a map.
+`labels` add metadata to the resulting image. `labels` can be set either as an array or a map.

 reverse-DNS notation SHOULD be used to prevent labels from conflicting with those used by other software.